gva-jjoyce/gva_data/docs/gva.data.readers.md

 A data reader library.

-The reader can read across multiple blobs in a GCS bucket with filter, select and and name pattern matching functionality.
+The reader can read across multiple files in a GCS bucket with filter, select and and name pattern matching functionality.

 ## How Do I Use It?